 Dirty Rice Ingredients

-This vegetarian dirty rice relies on lentils and kidney beans for flavor, protein and texture.
+This vegetarian dirty rice relies on lentils and kidney beans for flavor, bulk and texture.
 Additionally, instead of white rice, I employ hearty, nutty and chewy long grain brown rice to tie all the spices, veggies, garlic, beans and lentils together.
 A few spices and umami building ingredients create a vegetarian (and vegan) main course recipe that’s full of flavor and so satisfying!

 Quick Guide: How to Make Vegetarian Dirty Rice